 The Colorado River Basin, within which the Mesa Data Center is located, encompasses parts of the Southwestern United States and the US- Mexico border.
 The basin covers all of Arizona and portions of California, Nevada, Utah, Wyoming, Colorado, New Mexico, and Mexico.
 The basin has been experiencing historic and extended drought conditions since 2000.
-These drought conditions, in combination with the increasing aridity and high water demand of the region, have led to the depletion of regional reservoirs, Lake Mead and Hetch Hetchy, to historic and concerning low levels.
-These current conditions, and the prospect of further increases in the magnitude and frequency of drought in the basin from climate change, contribute to an extremely high water risk in this region.
-Meta has funded one project within the Colorado River Basin that provided 96,800 m3 (25,571,850 gallons) of volumetric benefits in 2021, the Colorado River Indian Tribes System Conservation project.
-Four additional projects that will provide future volumetric benefits for the Colorado River Basin have also been funded: Mason Lane Ditch Piping, the Navajo Community Water Supply Project, CRIT4 Irrigation Canal Lining Project, and the Green River Demand Management and Resilience Project (Figure 17).
+These drought conditions, in combination with the increasing aridity and high water demand of the region, have led to the depletion of regional reservoirs, Lake Mead and Lake Powell, to historic and concerning low levels.
+These current conditions, and the prospect of further increases in the magnitude and frequency of drought in the basin from climate change, contribute to a high water risk in this region.
+Meta has funded two projects within the Colorado River Basin that provided 97,073 m3 (25,643,854 gallons) of volumetric benefits in 2022: the Colorado River Indian Tribes System Conservation project and the Navajo Community Water Supply project.
+Seven additional projects that are expected to provide future volumetric benefits for the Colorado River Basin have also been funded: Mason Lane Ditch Piping, CRIT Irrigation Canal Lining Project, the Green River Demand Management and Resilience Project, the Phoenix Hospital Cooling & Conservation Project, CRIT Drip Irrigation Project, the Navajo Community Water Supply Project Phase 2 and the Jicarilla Apache Nation Water Sharing Agreement (Figure 19).